A 12-Step Program for Privacy Incident Response Planning

 Step 9: Take proactive mitigation measures such as encryption or de-identification of sensitive information to help limit risks if data is exposed.
 This also helps work an organization’s favor if an incident or series of incidents triggers a regulatory investigation.

-The privacy incident response process needs to:
+Your privacy incident response plan needs to:

 - Arrive at notification decisions for all applicable jurisdictions worldwide in time to meet reporting deadlines.